The Kings of South Side

 “Up there.
 On the side of the road.”

-In less than a second, their Humvee was turned into a smoldering heap of metal; their hopes and dreams going up in a literal cloud of smoke on the side of some Iraqi road.
+In less than a second, their Humvee was turned into a smoldering heap of metal; their hopes and dreams going up in a literal cloud of smoke.

 The Kings of South Side…